More rain in store after 5 killed in California storms

 - Two to 4 inches of widespread rain expected

-(CNN)A drenched Northern California will get another round of heavy rainfall until Tuesday, sparking flooding concerns in the region.
+(CNN)A drenched Northern California will get another round of heavy rainfall through Tuesday, sparking flooding concerns in the region.

 The new onslaught of rain comes as Southern California dries out following downpours that left five people dead.